 United Business Card: Best for United business flyers

 The United Business Card is an option you won’t want to miss out on if you have a business.
-For starters, it’s currently offering 75,000 bonus miles after you spend $5,000 on purchases in the first three months your account is open.
-Based on The Points Guy’s 1.21 cents per mile valuation, this 75,000-mile sign-up offer is worth $908 in travel.
+Although we’ve seen higher offers in the past, the card is currently offering 75,000 bonus miles after you spend $5,000 in the first three months after opening the account.
+Based on The Points Guy’s valuations, those 75,000 miles are worth over $900 in travel.

-On the earning side, you’ll receive 2 miles per dollar spent on United purchases, on local transit and commuting, at restaurants, at gas stations and at office supply stores.
+On the earning side, you’ll get 2 miles per dollar on United purchases, on local transit and commuting, at restaurants, at gas stations and at office supply stores.
 You’ll also earn 1 mile per dollar on all other purchases.
+And while the card has a $99 annual fee, it’s waived for the first year.

-Similar to the personal United Explorer Card, with the United Business Card you’ll be able to check your first bag for free for you and a traveling companion on the same reservation, receive priority boarding, receive two one-time United Club passes each year and 25% back on in-flight United purchases.
+Similar to the personal United Explorer Card, with the United Business Card you’ll be able to check your first bag for free for you and a traveling companion on the same reservation, receive priority boarding, receive two one-time United Club passes each year, earn 25% back on in-flight United purchases and receive a one-year DashPass membership (must activate by 12/31/2024).

 One unique benefit to this card is that you’ll receive a $100 United travel credit after seven United flight purchases of $100 or more in a calendar year.
 If you fly often, this should be an easy $100 credit to obtain, which fully offsets the card’s annual fee.